Should I Call My Ex? (Read This Before You Do)

 Because if that’s the real reason… calling is unlikely to give you what you need long-term.

-A call can give you a moment of relief — and then restart the pain.
+💬 A call can give you relief for an hour — and pain for another week.

-If you’re stuck in that loop of missing + craving contact, this hub will help you make sense of it: Missing Your Ex: Why It Hurts & How to Move Forward.
+If you’re stuck in that loop of missing + craving contact, this will help you understand it better:

-Not calling is often the first time your nervous system learns: I can survive this feeling without reaching for them.
+💬 Not calling teaches your nervous system: I can survive this without them.

 - Am I calm right now?